Golden Triangle Tour with Varanasi 8 Days (Spiritual Heritage Trip)

 Day 6: Jaipur to Varanasi – Journey to the Holy City

 Today, you transition from the land of kings to the realm of the gods.
-Take a direct morning flight from Jaipur to Varanasi (approx. 1.5 hours).
+Take a morning flight from Jaipur to Varanasi (approx. 5 to 7 hours).

 Upon arrival in the holy city of Kashi, the shift in atmosphere is palpable.
 Check into your hotel and take a moment to rest.
 As dusk approaches, head to the Dashashwamedh Ghat for the Ganga Aarti.
 This nightly ritual of fire, chanting, and ringing bells is performed by brass-wielding priests offering dedication to the River Ganges.
 It is a mesmerizing, deeply spiritual spectacle that defines this ancient city.